servicetitan/lazy-proxy/README.md

 # LazyProxy

-`LazyProxy` is a lightweight library allowed to build at runtime a lazy proxy type for some interface `T`.
+`LazyProxy` is a lightweight library allowing to build a lazy proxy type for some interface `T` at runtime.
 The proxy type implements this interface and is initialized by the `Lazy<T>` argument.
 All method and property invocations route to the corresponding members of the lazy's `Value`.

 For illustration, assume there is the following interface: